 - Vocal clues or changes in vocalization: Your cat may meow more or less than usual.
 These are very audible indications that your cat may be unhappy.
 These unhappy noises are usually low-pitched, mournful yowls.
-Purrs don't always indicate happiness and an unhappy kitty might also purr more as a way to comfort themselves as well.
-Other cats which are normally vocal may become quiet, while quiet cats can turn up the volume.
+Purrs do not always indicate happiness, and an unhappy kitty might purr more as a way to comfort themselves, as well.
+Other cats that are normally vocal may become quiet, while quiet cats can turn up the volume.

-- Sometimes your cat’s body language can clue you in on their unhappiness and there are many eye, ear, fur, and body positions that can indicate this.
-Ears held back, tail tucked, hair standing on end and other body signs are all forms of silent communication that your cat may be sad.
+- Body language: Sometimes your cat’s body language can clue you in on their unhappiness, and there are many eye, ear, fur, and body positions that can indicate this.
+Ears held back, tail tucked, hair standing on end, and other body signs are all forms of silent communication that your cat may be unhappy.

-- Sad cats tend to be more reactive and act out with aggression or fearfulness.
+- Aggression or fear: Sad cats tend to be more reactive and act out with aggression or fearfulness.
 If you notice behavior changes that result in your cat being scared or abnormally aggressive then they may be sad.

-- Clingy or hiding or changes in personality: A sad cat may lose interest in the activities that used to engage him, become reclusive and hide.
-More quiet cats can become clingy or demanding and the fear of strangers that all cats seem to share can become heightened when a cat is sad.
+- Clingy or hiding or changes in personality: A sad cat may lose interest in the activities that used to engage it, become reclusive, and hide.
+Naturally quiet cats can become clingy or demanding, and the fear of strangers that many cats seem to share can become heightened when a cat is sad.

-- Cats normally sleep a lot but sad or depressed cats sleep even more.
+- Excessive sleep: Cats normally sleep a lot, but sad or depressed cats sleep even more.
 If there have been changes in the location of a favorite nap spot this can also indicate sadness, especially if the new spot is hidden or out-of-the-way.

 - Poor grooming or changes in grooming: This can be a sign of unhappiness and ill health.
-Cats that don’t feel well or are depressed often stop grooming themselves leaving very unkempt looking coats.
+Cats that do not feel well or are depressed often stop grooming themselves, leaving very unkempt looking coats.

 - Not eating or change in appetite: If your cat has stopped eating or you've noted a sudden change in appetite, it may be unhappy about something.
 Sad cats may snub foods they previously enjoyed and may even lose interest in their favorite treats.

 - Spraying or changes in bathroom habits: A sad cat may use their own scent to feel better by urinating in inappropriate places.
 There are many reasons for urinating outside of the litter box but stress, depression, and sadness are high on this list.
-Your cat may urinate in "important" areas such as lookouts, your bedroom, or places where the scent of a deceased pet or missing human lingers in order to spread their own scent.
+Your cat may urinate in high-value areas such as lookouts, your bedroom, or places where the scent of a deceased pet or missing human lingers in order to spread their own scent.
 Also, if your cat soils outside of the litter box, this should raise a red flag.

-- If your cat is sad or depressed they may start scratching objects more so than usual to relieve stress and mark their territory.
+- Excessive scratching: If your cat is sad or depressed, it may start scratching furniture or other objects more than usual to relieve stress and mark its territory.

 Reasons Why a Cat Gets Depressed

-Just as you might feel blue when you are sick, especially if your condition is painful, illnesses, especially chronic or painful ones, can cause your cat to not feel well and even possibly be in pain.
-They may not be their playful selves if it hurts them to move around, they might feel nauseated, not want to eat, have a hormonal imbalance, or have no energy due to the illness.
+Just as you might feel blue when you are sick, especially if your condition is painful, illnesses, especially chronic or painful ones, can cause your cat to become depressed.
+The cat may not be its playful self if it hurts to move around.
+The cat might feel nauseated, refuse to eat, have a hormonal imbalance, or have no energy due to the illness.
 Conditions such as fatty liver disease, FIV, FeLV, upper respiratory diseases, diabetes, hypothyroidism, dental disease, and others are all serious health problems that can affect your cat’s happiness level.
-If you suspect your cat is depressed because they are sick you should schedule a visit with your veterinarian as soon as possible.
+If you suspect your cat is depressed because it is sick, then you should schedule a visit with your vet as soon as possible.

-- Losing a family member is always tough for everyone involved and your cat is no exception.
-When a family member (human or animal) passes away or moves out your cat may grieve and become depressed.
-This is usually only a temporary emotion and with some time your cat will return back to normal.
-If your cat is depressed because another cat in the household has passed away they may benefit from a new cat or they may not so be cautious in adding another animal companion too soon to the family for this reason.
-Time is usually the best remedy for major family member changes but there are also natural remedies such as pheromones and nutritional supplements that can help your cat be happier in the meantime.
+Losing a family member is always tough for everyone involved, and your cat is no exception.
+When a family member (human or animal) passes away or moves out, your cat may grieve and become depressed.
+This is usually only a temporary behavior, and with some time, your cat will likely return to its normal temperment.
+If your cat is depressed because another cat in the household has passed away, it may benefit from a new cat friend (or it may not).
+Be cautious in adding another animal companion too soon to the family after the loss of a pet, however.
+Time is usually the best remedy for major changes in household dynamics, but there are also natural remedies such as pheromones sprays and nutritional supplements that can help your cat be happier in the meantime.